Home

 Taking a boat ride is one way of experiencing the canals of Venice.
 But actually, they can be equally experienced by foot!
 And we don’t need to spend a penny for it!

 To experience the smaller canals, simply get lost in any of the districts of Venice.
 Try and get away from the usual touristy paths and into smaller alleyways and dead ends.
+They are easy to reach from the cruise terminal on foot, especially if you use the Venice people mover.

 Notice the little docking areas where, in the past, house owners would park their boats just like you park your car in front of your house.
 From there, they would step right into their homes.